 Benefits are funded by contributions and investment earnings.
-Contributions are made by active members of the Fund in accordance with the Local Government Pension Scheme Regulations 2013 and ranged from 5.5% to 12.5% of pensionable pay for the financial year ending 31 March 2022.
+Contributions are made by active members of the Fund in accordance with the Local Government Pension Scheme Regulations 2013 and ranged from 5.5% to 12.5% of pensionable pay for the financial year ending 31 March 2023.
 Employers' contributions are set based on triennial actuarial funding valuations.
-The last such valuation was at 31 March 2019 with the March 2022 valuation currently in progress.
-The employer contribution rates that applied in the 2021/22 year ranged from 17.4% to 32.0% of pensionable pay with an overall Fund primary rate of 19.6%.
+The last such valuation was at 31 March 2022 which completed early in 2023 and will therefore apply from 1st April 2023.
+The employer primary contribution rates set at the 2019 valuation that applied in the 2022/23 year ranged from 17.4% to 32.0% of pensionable pay with an overall Fund primary rate of 19.6%.